-- 10. When an accredited shareholder exercises the right to supplement the agenda or submit new proposals prior to the general meeting, the company should: - a) Immediately circulate the supplementary items and new proposals. - b) Disclose the model of attendance card or proxy appointment or remote voting form duly modified so that new agenda items and alternative proposals can be voted on in the same terms as those submitted by the board of directors. - c) Put all these items or alternative proposals to the vote applying the same voting rules as for those submitted by the board of directors, with particular regard to presumptions or deductions about the direction of votes.

-d) After the general meeting, disclose the breakdown of votes on such supplementary items or alternative proposals.
+- 10. When an accredited shareholder exercises the right to supplement the agenda or submit new proposals prior to the general meeting, the company should: - a) Immediately circulate the supplementary items and new proposals. - b) Disclose the model of attendance card or proxy appointment or remote voting form duly modified so that the new agenda items and alternative proposals can be voted on in the same terms as those submitted by the board of directors. - c) Put all these items or alternative proposals to the vote applying the same voting rules as for those submitted by the board of directors, with particular regard to presumptions or deductions about the direction of votes. - After the general meeting, disclose the breakdown of votes on such supplementary items or alternative proposals.

-11. In the event that a company plans to pay for attendance at the general meeting, it should first establish a general, long-term policy in this respect.
+11. In the event that the company plans to pay bonus for attendance at the general meeting, it should first establish a general long-term policy on such bonus and said policy should be stable.

-No attendance bonus was paid during the 2017 Ordinary General Meeting.
+No attendance bonus was paid during the 2018 Ordinary General Meeting.